Doktorwh0/OpenCV_LG_Repo/README.md

 # Plotter (Debugger)
 This simply loads the .csv data, and then plots it to be converted into a gif.
 Used to help debug and analyze perfromance of the rotator and datacleaner programs.

+## TODO:
+N/A. Operates well, could use some data reformatting to improve runtime.
+(Takes about 2-5 times as long as input video, depending on PC specs)

+# ML (WIP)
+Parses hand location data and attempts to map it to corresponding audio data.
+Has been put on hold due to flaws with the data set in noise and size inconsistencies.
+Looking to review in the near future.

+## TODO:
+-Review and re-implement.
+-Research Transformers further.

 # ChangeLog:
 (11/6/2023):
 -Added README.md